brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Arguments**

 		* ``c`` : sampler output to subset.
 		* ``inds...`` : a tuple of ``i, j, k`` indices to the iterations, parameters, and chains to be subsetted.
 Indices of the form ``start:stop`` or ``start:thin:stop`` can be used to subset iterations, where ``start`` and ``stop`` define a range for the subset and ``thin`` will apply additional thinning to existing sampler output.
-Indices for subsetting of parameters can be specified as a vector of strings, integers, or booleans identifying parameters to be kept.
-Indices for chains can be a vector of integers or booleans.
+Indices for subsetting of parameters can be specified as strings, integers, or booleans identifying parameters to be kept.
+Indices for chains can be integers or booleans.
 A value of ``:`` can be specified for any of the dimensions to indicate no subsetting.

 	**Value**